vivitilita/vivitilita/README.md

 ### Glad to see you here!
-🌱 New to the GitHub party 🤸‍♂️ I’m an aspiring data scientist, currently enrolled in a data science BootCamp @HyperionDev 👩‍🎓.
-Check my portfolio, and suggest improvements 🫣, but please go easy on me 🤓 I'm still consolidating my profile.
-I'm a work-in-progress learning and sharpening the following skills 👇
+🌱 New to GitHub 🤸‍♂️ I’m an aspiring data scientist, currently enrolled in a data science BootCamp @HyperionDev 👩‍🎓.
+Check my portfolio 🤓 I'm a work-in-progress learning and sharpening the following skills 👇

 <br/>